-The textbook notes that although the skin senses in general are remarkably sensitive, various parts of the body differ greatly in their sensitivity to pressure.
+Although generally the sensation receptors in skin are remarkably sensitive, various parts of the body differ greatly in their sensitivity to pressure.
 This is because larger portions of the cerebral cortex are devoted to body areas that, for adaptive reasons, show greater sensitivity.
 (For example, crucial human features such as the mouth, face, and fingers are much more sensitive than are important, but less central, features such as the legs, feet, and back.)
 Both John Fisher and James Motiff have suggested exercises to illustrate this phenomenon.
 For this demonstration, divide students into pairs and have them take turns experiencing the vast differences in touch sensitivity on different parts of their body.